Ninfield and Hooe Village Voice

 NINFIELD COMMUNITY CAFÉ

-Friday 21st February 10 - 11.30am Methodist Hall.
-What better way to start a Friday than catching up with lovely friends and neighbours over a cup of your preferred beverage!
+Friday 28th February 10 - 11.30am Methodist Hall.
+What better way to start the day than catching up with lovely friends and neighbours over a cup of your preferred beverage!
 Find out all the latest gossip, get some news updates and give some friendly support to those around you!

-DARK SKIES - STAR COUNT (don't panic - it's not every star in the sky!) between 24th February and 2nd March.
-Star Count 2025 will be following the same format as Campaign for Rural England (CPRE) Star Count from 2023 and will have the Ninfield count from 2023 as our start point.

-The Star Count will take place between 24th February and 2nd March and we are asking you to count the stars you can see inside the 4 corners of the Orion constellation.

 JUMBLE SALE- Saturday March 8th, the infamous Flower Group sale , accepting items from 9.30- 12 midday- Doors open for Selling from 2pm Entry 50p.